sambanova/ai-starter-kit/README.md

 Begin by deploying your LLM of choice (e.g., Llama 3.3 70B) to an endpoint for inference in SambaStack.

-To integrate your LLM deployed on SambaStack with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:
+To integrate your LLM deployed on SambaStack with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file,  use [.env-example](.env-example) as template:

 - Set your SambaStack variables, for example: